dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 Having said that, I decided to wrote this as a log to my attempts, and something that I could read back in the future.
 I wrote down each rationale for the steps so that you can better understand the process yourself.
 You may follow it if you have the same setup as I did!

-tldr: I successfully updated to Atmosphere!

 **NOTE: If you ever decide to follow my steps, please carefully read through all the steps, make sure all the release links are available, and understand what you are doing.
 And I do not hold responsible if you bricked your Switch console, which is very unlikely though.**

 All the files I downloaded are the latest release that I could obtained as of May 29, 2021.

+tldr: I successfully updated to Atmosphere from SXOS.
+Turned out that the error is not due to SXOS, but the XCI game file itself!
+But I'm glad I transitioned since SXOS is support is stagnant at firmware 11. **And I might update my sysNAND to latest firmware in the future to support online play for the first time.**

 # TODO:
 This is merely the first draft that I wrote, so I might keep on revising it if there are demands.